-- ▶ Your pouching system will need to be changed every 3 to 5 days.
+- ➤ Your pouching system will need to be changed every 3 to 5 days.
 Moisture and sweat, a full and heavy pouch, and uneven skin around the stoma can decrease the length of time the system will stick to the skin.
-If you see any output, leakage, or if you feel any burning or itching under the skin barrier, change your pouching system right away. - ▶ It is easier to change the pouch when the stoma is less active.
-Ideal times include first thing in the morning, before eating, or two hours after eating. - ► Watch the video and then follow each of the steps. - ► To practice, use the supplies in your skill kit and the stoma practice model.
+If you see any output or leakage, or if you feel any burning or itching under the barrier, change your pouch right away. - ► The best time to change your pouch is in the morning, before eating or drinking (or 2 to 3 hours after you have had fluids). - ▶ Watch the video and then follow each of the steps. - ► To practice, use the supplies in your skill kit and the stoma practice model.